maester365/maester/website/docs/automation/azure-devops.md

 - If this is your first time using Azure DevOps, you will first need to create an organization.
   - [Azure DevOps - Create an organization](https://learn.microsoft.com/azure/devops/organizations/accounts/create-organization)
     :::tip
-    To enable the free tier of Azure Pipelines you will need to submit this form https://aka.ms/azpipelines-parallelism-request (it can take a few hours before you can use the pipeline)
+    To enable the free tier, to use a Microsoft-hosted agent, for Azure Pipelines you will need to submit this form https://aka.ms/azpipelines-parallelism-request (it can take a few days before you can use the pipeline.)
+In the interim you can use a [self-hosted agent](https://learn.microsoft.com/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=yaml%2Cbrowser#self-hosted-agents) to get started.
     :::
 - Create a new project to host your Maester tests and Azure Pipeline.
   - [Azure DevOps - Create a project](https://learn.microsoft.com/azure/devops/organizations/projects/create-project)